 Another seasonal waterfall is Horsetail Falls, which can be seen from the roadside stop on Northside Drive just before you get to El Capitan.

 See the Wildflowers

 You'll find wildflowers blooming everywhere in Yosemite in the spring.
 You can see scores of varieties, but try looking for these especially spectacular blossoms.

-California wildflowers, such as poppies, goldfields, meadowfoam, baby blue-eyes, and redbud trees, put on a multi-colored display as they flower beside California Highway 140 as it passes through the foothills and the Merced River Canyon in March and April.
+You may also see poppies, goldfields, meadowfoam, baby blue-eyes, and redbud trees.
+They put on a multi-colored display beside California Highway 140 as it passes through the foothills and the Merced River Canyon in March and April.

-Lupines put on a show of blue-purple blooms in April and May along the Merced River and near the Wawona Hotel.
+Blue-purple Lupines bloom in April and May along the Merced River and near the Wawona Hotel.

-One of the best places for spring wildflowers is on the Hite Cove Trail outside the the national park off CA Highway 140.
+One of the best places for spring wildflowers is on the outside the national park off CA Highway 140 at Hite Cove Trail.

-By May, many of the early spring flowers are gone, but the blossom season in Yosemite varies depending on the... temperature, rain, and snowfall.
+The blossom season in Yosemite varies depending on the temperature, rain, and snowfall.
 Your best bet for finding them during your visit is to ask a park ranger who will know the current conditions.